k2-fsa/icefall/egs/xbmu_amdo31/ASR/RESULTS.md

 It uses pruned RNN-T.

+A pre-trained model and decoding logs can be found at <https://huggingface.co/syzym/icefall-asr-xbmu-amdo31-pruned-transducer-stateless5-2022-11-29>

+You can use <https://github.com/k2-fsa/sherpa> to deploy it.

+Number of model parameters: 87801200, i.e., 77.8 M

 |                        | test | dev  | comment                               |
 |------------------------|------|------|---------------------------------------|
 | greedy search          | 11.06| 11.73| --epoch 28 --avg 23 --max-duration 600|